GCC Meeting Minutes – Dec 2023

 Dr. Mainquist-Whigham is the Director of Health for Pillen Family Farms/DNA Genetics Nucleus.
 Her role includes overseeing the herd health and biosecurity of the two systems.

-A native of Stanton, Iowa and raised on a family farm, she pursued science and agriculture, earning a B.S. in biochemistry and molecular biology from Nebraska Wesleyan University in 2012.
+A native of Stanton, Iowa, and raised on a family farm, she pursued science and agriculture, earning a B.S. in biochemistry and molecular biology from Nebraska Wesleyan University in 2012.

-Christine graduated from Iowa State University College of Veterinary Medicine in 2016 with her DVM and Master’s Degree in Veterinary Preventive Medicine.
+Christine graduated from Iowa State University College of Veterinary Medicine in 2016 with her DVM and Master’s in Veterinary Preventive Medicine.

 In 2022 she completed the Executive Veterinary Program at the University of Illinois.